(1931 – 2018)

-Burton Richter served as SLAC’s director from 1984 to 1999 and is the Paul Pigott Professor of Physical Sciences Emeritus at Stanford University.
+Burton Richter served as SLAC’s director from 1984 to 1999.
 He received his bachelor’s degree in physics in 1952 and a PhD in 1956 from the Massachusetts Institute of Technology.
 Richter’s career at Stanford started in 1956 as a research associate in the High Energy Physics Laboratory.
 He became an assistant professor in the Physics Department in 1960, joined SLAC as an associate professor and rose to technical director before becoming the leader of the laboratory.

 Richter shared the 1976 Nobel Prize in Physics for discovery of the J/psi particle, whose existence implied the existence of the charmed quark.
 He received numerous other honors and awards, including the nation’s highest scientific honor, the National Medal of Science, presented in 2014 by President Obama; the Department of Energy’s Enrico Fermi Award in 2012; and the DOE’s Ernest Orlando Lawrence Award in 1977.
 He was a member of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science, and former president of the International Union of Pure and Applied Physics and the American Physical Society.
 Richter was also a member of JASON, an independent group of scientists that advised the U.S. government.